DerGuru/The-Resonant/Chapters/P2-12 - The Contact.md

 “It’s not a location,” they said.
 “It’s a path that refuses to be a location.
 You’ll think it’s about pipes.
 It isn’t.”

-The paper was a fragment of a municipal plan—ink faded to the precise gray of a copier that had tried its best.
+The paper was a fragment of a municipal plan - ink faded to the precise gray of a copier that had tried its best.
 Handwriting wormed in the margin: a time window, three digits, then another three.
 Someone had drawn a little arrow that pointed at the wrong thing in the way smart people did when they were being watched.

 “Old waterworks,” the person said, almost to the plant.
 “The kind that got folded into ‘infrastructure’ and therefore disappeared from maps that showed anything anyone wanted to visit.”